rosshannon7677/EmergingTechnologyRossH/README.md

 ## **ELIZA Chatbot Project**
 ## Link to Chatbot: https://rosshannon7677.github.io/EmergingTechnologyRossH/eliza/

+### **History of ELIZA Chatbot**
+ELIZA was one of the first computer programs designed to process natural language, allowing it to engage in conversations with humans.
+Developed by Joseph Weizenbaum in 1966, ELIZA was not intended to understand conversations genuinely.
+Instead, it was designed to mimic a human-like conversation using simple pattern matching and substitution rules to generate responses.
+Despite its simplicity, ELIZA captured the imagination of users and set the stage for future AI development.

+### **How ELIZA Works**
+ELIZA is a straightforward system which uses pattern matching for responses.
+It uses predefined scripts with the first one being the "DOCTOR" script.
+This script was made to be therapist who helps patients to talk about their feelings by giving them back a helpful response.

 ### **Project Description**
 The ELIZA chatbot simulates a therapist interacting with users.
 This implementation includes:
 - **Pattern matching** for generating responses.